Letterfrack: Marconi wireless station

-Letterfrack was selected by Marconi as the location for the transatlantic wireless receiver station for his new duplex transatlantic wireless service.
-It is one of the few Marconi stations still standing in the world.
-The duplex operation was initially developed by Marconi at Letterfrack using a balanced Carborundum detector with the aerial suspended between Diamond Hill and Mweelin.
-This later became standard practice for commercial and military radiotelegraph communication worldwide.
+Marconi selected St. Joseph's Industrial School in Letterfrack as the location for the transatlantic wireless receiver station for his new duplex transatlantic wireless service.
+It is one of the earliest Marconi stations still standing in the world.
+The duplex operation was initially developed by Marconi's engineers at Letterfrack using a balanced Carborundum detector connected to a drop wire from an aerial suspended between Diamond Hill and Mweelin.
+Duplex communication soon became standard practice for commercial and military radiotelegraphy communication worldwide.

 Beginning in April 1911, eastbound messages were sent from Marconi Towers, a high power wireless station in Nova Scotia, to Letterfrack; while westbound messages were sent simultaneously from the Clifden high power wireless station to Louisbourg in 1913.
 The Letterfrack station was moved to Currywongaun and closed in April 1917.
 Some experimental work on shortwave and other work, by Marconi engineers Franklin and Witt, was carried out into the early 1920s.

 St. Joseph's church

 In 1924–26 a church was built on the ground of the Industrial School after the designs of the architect Rudolf Maximilian Butler in a Romanesque Revival style.
 The church was dedicated to Saint Joseph by Thomas Gilmartin on 12 June 1926.
-The church consists of a single four-bay nave aligned north-south with two small side chapels and an attached sacristy on its western side.
+The church consists of a single four-bay nave aligned north–south with two small side chapels and an attached sacristy on its western side.